 Here is a handy alkaline diet foods list and benefits of these types of foods:

 Green leafy vegetables are at the top of the list when it comes to alkaline diet foods.
-Most green leafy vegetables have a pH level that’s at least 7 or higher, which means they are not acidic.
+Most green leafy vegetables have a pH level at least 7 or higher, thus they are not acidic.

 Aside from this, they also contain a lot of fiber, as well as essential vitamins and minerals that our body needs.
-Ideally, the majority of your diet should be composed of green leafy vegetables, regardless of whether or not you’re on an alkaline diet.
+Ideally, the majority of your diet should be composed of green leafy vegetables, regardless of whether you are on an alkaline diet or not.

 In general, adding ginger to your diet should help improve your overall health, whether you add it to your food, drink it as a tea, or simply eat it raw!

 In general, soy-based products are a good inclusion to an alkaline diet.
-The reason behind this is that the pH level of soy products are usually around at 7 or higher, which means they are not acidic.
+This is because soy products frequently have a pH of 7 or above, indicating that they are not acidic.
 Soybeans and tofu for example, are chock-full of protein, fiber, and low in saturated fat and cholesterol.

 Another benefit to soy-based products is that they are a good source of omega-3 fatty acids.
 These fatty acids help lower blood pressure, and can help lower the risk of heart problems in general.